jarrettdev/Java-Reddit-WallStreetBets-Scraper/README.md

 - I was also oblivious to the fact that Reddit has an API.

 - It's embarrassing that I used Selenium for web scraping but you gotta start somewhere.

+- I'm not going to accept pull requests because I want this to stay untouched so I can remember where I started.